 Whether you are a cook on your way to being the next Masterchef (like me), or a lover of quirky and functional pieces, these kitchen upgrades will surely keep your bustling and stressful holidays merrier and definitely brighter.

 1. Maximalist Lamps for Conversation-Worthy Dinners

 Lighten things up over casual or lavish Christmas dinners by changing your lamp.
 How about a traditional kettle that is designed in a maximalist way, for a change?
 The design in itself speaks so much about a sensible homeowner who is able to effortlessly bring together the old and the new.
 And oh, it’s so easy to clean and maintain too.

 2. Of Carols and Carousels

 This does not involve a pony or a unicorn.
 This holiday calls for grand celebrations and grand organizational skills.
-Get some help from a carousel organizer that can store your pots and pans conveniently inside your cabinets.
+Get some help from a carousel organizer to organize your kitchen and so that can store your pots and pans conveniently inside your cabinets.
 When you’re in a rush, chances are you’d misplace a ladle, or forget where your once-a-year Christmas dishes are located.